-- Warm milk in microwave and set aside.
+- Warm milk in microwave, about 20 seconds then set aside.

 - Using an electric mixer, whisk egg whites on high speed until soft peaks are formed.
 Transfer to another bowl.
 Set aside.

-- Gently fold in egg whites, ⅓ at a time.
-The batter will be quite thin.
-It will be difficult to fully incorporate the egg whites.
+- Gently fold in egg whites, 1/3 at a time and stir.
+The batter will be quite thin and foamy on top.

 - Pour batter into prepared cake pan.